|

 Getting around is more than easy here, with the Northern Line, Thameslink and tons of well-linked buses taking you pretty much anywhere Central in under 20 minutes.

-For rent, expect £750 – £1000 for a shared room, £1400 and up for a studio flat and £1700 and up for a 1 bed.
+For rent, expect to pay around £850–£1,200 for a shared room, £1,700 and up for a studio flat, and £2,100 and above for a one-bedroom.

 Hammersmith

-Hammersmith is an easy place to miss when it comes to deciding where to live in London in your 20’s, but it’s worth the consideration.
 With gorgeous river views, the famous Apollo theatre and the royal Ravenscourt Park, it’s a great place to live if you still want to be close to all the action of London, minus the craziness.

 Have a weekend here watching boat races, exploring Chiswick, popping into Shepherd’s Bush Market and taking a stroll over to Kensington if you wish (it’s only a mile and a half away!) and see if you like the vibe.